Reisen/tensor/README.md

 impossibility result][1].
 This is the discovery that it is impossible to solve the consensus problem in a fully distributed, fully asynchronous system.
 You only need _one_ participant to fail for the entire system to break down.
-This comes with a couple of caveats, it _is_ possible if:
+This comes with a couple of caveats in that _it is possible_ if:

 1. You enforce synchrony.
 (Duh)
 2. You accept non-determinism in the consensus algorithm

 Most chains currently solve this by enforcing partial-synchrony (fake synchrony) by adding timeouts to the system.
 This comes with its own downsides.
-To truly solve the problem, the two above caveats are of interest:
+To truly solve the problem, the above two conditions are of interest.
+Breaking down two real solutions as of today:

 ### Enforcing Synchrony (1)
 Solana achieves this by using a repeated hash function to create a shared